BasicWolf/archived-kaylee/doc/src/tutorial/server_side.rst

       ...

-:attr:`Project.mode` tells Kaylee how project tasks are going to be solved: automatically, possibly without a user being even notified about them or manually, involving the user.
+:attr:`Project.mode` tells Kaylee how project tasks are going to be solved: automatically, without a user being even notified about them or manually, involving the user.
 The ``MonteCarloPi`` project is fully automated and requires no user interaction.
 Thus, its mode is set to :data:`AUTO_PROJECT_MODE <project.AUTO_PROJECT_MODE>`.